The Kenyan teenagers tackling FGM with an app

 "It is a conversation starter and that shows anyone can be involved in the fight against FGM."

+The team beat nine Kenyan semi finalists to secure a spot at the Technovation Challenge taking place in August in California.

-The team is one of 10 that have secured a place in the semi-finals of the Technovation Challenge, the teams will compete for the chance to win $15,000.
+They will meet other finalists from other parts of the world and compete for a chance to win $15,000.

-Sponsored by Google, Verizon and the United Nations, Technovation challenges girls aged 10-18 to create an app that solves problems faced by their communities.
+Sponsored by Google, Salesforce and Adobe, Technovation challenges girls aged 10-18 to create an app that solves problems faced by their communities.